cxx7532706/cxx7532706.github.io/_posts/lessons/requirements/2017-06-11-Software-Requirements-Revision(2).md

 #### Priorities in agile
 * Order in product/sprint backlog
 * MoSCoW
-     M: Must --Essential for the success of the project
+     &nbsp; M: Must --Essential for the success of the project
-     S: Should --High priority, often critical, but if absolutely necessary can be do somehow else.
+     &nbsp; S: Should --High priority, often critical, but if absolutely necessary can be do somehow else.
-     C: Could --Desired but not essential, if time allows
+     &nbsp; C: Could --Desired but not essential, if time allows
-     W: Won't --Will not happen for certain release, maybe for the future.
+     &nbsp; W: Won't --Will not happen for certain release, maybe for the future.
 * Cumulative voting
 * Priority = Urgency * Value